 In our study that analyzed a large cohort of cACLD patients, we demonstrated that SSM significantly decreased after DAA-treatment.
 These results confirm previous studies in which PH was assessed by paired HVPG measurements[18–21].
 Moreover, our study is the first to assess and demonstrate the improvement of LSPS, another accurate surrogate of PH, after SVR24.
 Moreover, in the 8 patients who did not achieve SVR, SSM and other NITs did not significantly differ during follow-up measurements (Supplementary Table 1).

 We classified patients with and without CSPH according to LSM cut-off 21 kPa[33,34].
 Interestingly, the relative changes in SSM and LSM performed differently in patients with and without CSPH.
 In fact, while the median delta LSM in patients with and without CSPH was very similar (-28.3% vs -30.8%), the reduction of SSM was much more evident in patients without CSPH (-20.4% vs -4.7%).
 This last result is coherent with the HVPG relative changes described by Mandorfer et al[18].
-Moreover, the others surrogates of PH as platelets and spleen diameter significantly changed only when split by CSPH presence.
+Moreover, the other surrogates of PH as platelets and spleen diameter significantly changed only when split by CSPH presence.
 Regarding the different changes of NITs in patients with and without CSPH, we could speculate that this behaviour can reflect the different stage of underlying PH pathogenetic mechanisms.
 Indeed, determinants of portal pressure affecting SSM, such as intrahepatic resistance and liver necro-inflammation[44] improve in both subgroups.
 However, in CSPH, other major actors of PH, such as extra-hepatic hemodynamic factors[34] and spleen structural changes[45], might not ameliorate in the short-term follow-up (6 mo after SVR).
 This hypothesis could explain why we found a less prominent SSM decrease (-4.7% vs -20.4%) even if liver necro-inflammation reduction, assessed by delta LSM (-28.3% vs -30.8%), is the same.

 SSM reduction was present in 68.7% of patients after 6 mo of follow-up.
 We found that the only independent predictor of a significant PH improvement, as reflected by SSM decrease > 20% was the relative change in LSM (Table 3), confirming previous studies with HVPG[18,21].
 However, when we assessed PH improvement, reflected by SSM in our study, as PH surrogate, and by HVPG in the study by Lens et al[21], we noticed similar portions of patients with a significant response (> 20%) only comparing SSM and HVPG (38.3% vs 39.8%, respectively), and not LSM and HVPG (66.7% vs 39.8%, respectively) (Figure 3a).
 Even if a correlation between HVPG and SSM changes after DAA-treatment has not been demonstrated yet, our data may suggest that a SSM reduction > 20% could be a more accurate non-invasive predictor of a significant HVPG reduction[11].